 Flocking a Christmas tree is where you spray it with adhesive and cellulose fibers to make it look like there is snow on the tree while it’s inside.
 It’s a very magical-looking trick.

-A really great rule to remember is to try to use at least 300 lights per foot of tree.
-Measure the height of the tree and try to find enough lights to brighten every bit of area around it.
+A really great rule of thumb to remember is to try to use at least 300 lights per foot of tree.
+Measure the height of the tree and use enough lights to brighten every bit of area around it.

 The most elegant way to add twinkles lights is by layering them among other sizes of lights too.
-When you put a mixture of constant and blinking lights you are adding just the right amount of flair to your tree without overpowering it.
+When you use a mixture of constant and blinking lights, you add just the right amount of flair to your tree without overpowering it.

 Step #2 Fluff Tree

 After you add the lights, you need to fluff the tree.
 This will give you more decorating space.
-It will also make your tree appear more full and show off your decorations better.
+It will also make your tree appear fuller and show off your decorations better.